wolf-yuan-6115/dolphin/CONTRIBUTING.md

 Notes for developing new container image:
 - Alpine based images uses `musl` instead of `glibc`, support them at your best.
 (Most software have `musl` build for x86 systems.)
-- After base image init done, `init-done` service will be ran, when your extended image done initalizing environment, you should call `extend-init-done`
+- After base image init done, `init-done` service will be ran, when your extended image done initializing environment, you should call `extend-init-done`
 - When building only one image for testing, you can use command below:
   - Building container image:
     ```